Zoe Saldaña: 2009–2019: Franchise roles

-In 2012, she appeared in the romantic drama The Words, earning negative reviews from critics with little success at the box-office.
+In 2012, she appeared in the romantic drama The Words, earning negative reviews from critics and little success at the box-office.

 In 2013, Saldaña reprised her role as Uhura in Star Trek Into Darkness, the sequel to the Star Trek re-boot.
-Like the previous film, it was a box-office success, ending its North American theatre run with a box office total of $228,778,661, placing it as the eleventh-highest-grossing film of 2013.
+Like the previous film, it was a box-office success, ending its North American theater run with a box office total of $228,778,661, placing it as the eleventh-highest-grossing film of 2013.
 It earned $467,365,246 worldwide, ranking it in 14th place for 2013, and making it the highest-grossing film of the franchise.
 Saldaña voiced her character in the 2013 release of the Star Trek video game.

-In 2014, Saldaña played Gamora in the hit Guardians of the Galaxy.
-Saldaña portrayed the Gamora character with make-up rather than computer generated imagery (CGI) or performance capture.
+In 2014, Saldaña played Gamora in Guardians of the Galaxy.
+Saldaña portrayed the character with make-up rather than computer generated imagery (CGI) or performance capture.
 The film became the third-highest-grossing film in the Marvel Cinematic Universe, behind The Avengers and Iron Man 3.
 It was the third-highest-grossing 2014 film (behind Transformers: Age of Extinction and The Hobbit: The Battle of the Five Armies), and the highest-grossing superhero film of 2014.

 The film earned positive reviews.
-Saldaña was nominated for numerous awards including Critics' Choice Movie Award for Best Actress in an Action Movie, Favorite Action Movie Actress at the People's Choice Awards, and Best On-Screen Transformation at the MTV Movie Awards.
+Saldaña was nominated for numerous awards for her work in the film, including Critics' Choice Movie Award for Best Actress in an Action Movie, Favorite Action Movie Actress at the People's Choice Awards, and Best On-Screen Transformation at the MTV Movie Awards.

-In May 2014, she performed in Rosemary's Baby, a television adaptation of Ira Levin's horror novel.
+In May 2014, she performed in Rosemary's Baby, a television mini-series adaptation of Ira Levin's horror novel.
 Saldaña also co-produced the four-hour two-part show.

-In 2014, Saldaña was recognized by Elle magazine during The Women in Hollywood Awards, honoring women for achievements in film, spanning all aspects of the motion-picture industry, including acting, directing, and producing.
+In 2014, Saldaña was recognized by Elle magazine during The Women in Hollywood Awards.
+Women were honored for achievements in film and the motion-picture industry, including acting, directing, and producing.